WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/annotations.md

 And, the meaning of ReadMessageIDs has been changed; It no longer means to delete the messages.
 Instead, there is a new property introduced, named DeleteMessageIDs that does actual deletions.
 When messages are read by a user, the ReadMessageIDs is used.
-This is for 8.0 clients talking to a 8.0 server.
-When 7.x clients are talking, the 8.0 will detect and change the request on-the-fly in its service layer.
+This is for 8.0 compliant clients talking to a 8.0 server.
+When 7.x compliant clients are talking,
+the 8.0 server will detect and change the request on-the-fly in its service layer.

 **Server Plug-ins: Migration to 8.0 (or newer)**